 The false dilemma fallacy is often a manipulative tool designed to polarize the audience, heroicizing one side and demonizing the other.
 It’s common in political discourse as a way of strong-arming the public into supporting controversial legislation or policies.

 See if you can identify a third option these politicians failed to mention.

-Example 1: “Either we go to war or we appear weak.”
+“Either we go to war, or we appear weak.”

 You may have used this fallacy on your parents as a teenager: “But, you have to let me go to the party!
 If I don’t go to the party, I’ll be a loser with no friends.
 Next thing you know I’ll end up alone and jobless living in your basement when I’m 30!”
 The slippery slope fallacy works by moving from a seemingly benign premise or starting point and working through a number of small steps to an improbable extreme.

 This fallacy is not just a long series of causes.
 Some causal chains are perfectly reasonable.
-There could be a complicated series of causes which are all related, and we have good reason for expecting the first cause to generate the last outcome.
-The slippery slope fallacy, however, suggests that unlikely or ridiculous outcomes are likely when there’s just not enough evidence to think so.
+There could be a complicated series of causes that are all related, and we have good reason for expecting the first cause to generate the last outcome.
+The slippery slope fallacy, however, suggests that unlikely or ridiculous outcomes are likely when there is just not enough evidence to think so.

 It’s hard enough to prove one thing is happening or has happened; it’s even harder to prove a whole series of events will happen.
 That’s a claim about the future, and we haven’t arrived there yet.
 We, generally, don’t know the future with that kind of certainty.
 The slippery slope fallacy slides right over that difficulty by assuming that chain of future events without really proving their likelihood.